Pityrosporum (Malassezia) Folliculitis Treatment: Kick Fungal Acne’s Ass (How to)

 I shall let everyone know how the experiment goes in a couple to a few weeks.

-UPDATE 6/1/17: I am coming to the end of this experiment, and I got GOOD news.
-Ceramides kick ass!
-I’ve yet to experience any breakouts after formulating back them into my urea moisturizer.
+UPDATE 6/1/17: I am coming to the end of this experiment, and I got GOOD news (at least for me).
+I’ve yet to experience any breakouts after formulating them back into my urea moisturizer.
 This has made me so ecstatic I even started using CeraVe Cream again.

 My sister has followed in my footsteps.
 So far both of us are loving this moisturizer!
 I have spruced up my original review of it, and included some sneaky skin photos. :p Go check it out!